sketh444/Interactive-Lab-Hub/FinalProject/README.md

 - Speakers

 The appearance of the cats was made up of:
--Cardboard
+- Cardboard
--A furry sweater
+- A furry sweater
--Conductive tape
+- Conductive tape

 ## Final Device Design